What was CALM?

 Our Mission

-The mission of the CALM clinic is to identify the cognitive, behavioural, neural and genetic dimensions that underpin a broad range of cognitive difficulties faced in childhood.
-These data will enable us and our partners to identify phenotypes with the aim of understanding basic underpinning mechanisms, develop appropriate diagnostic techniques, and create new effective interventions.
-An intermediate benefit of the clinic is the establishment of a research panel that is being used to recruit children with targeted cognitive and behavioural profiles for other research studies.
+The mission of the CALM clinic was to identify the cognitive, behavioural, neural and genetic dimensions that underpin a broad range of cognitive difficulties faced in childhood.
+These data enabled us and our partners to identify phenotypes with the aim of understanding basic underpinning mechanisms, develop appropriate diagnostic techniques, and create new effective interventions.
+An intermediate benefit of the clinic was the establishment of a research panel that was used to recruit children with targeted cognitive and behavioural profiles for other research studies.